 Applicants may apply directly to the dual degree JD/MBA program, or may apply to Stern in either their first or second year of their law school studies at NYU.
 Students must be admitted separately to both schools in order to participate in the dual degree program.

-The NYU School of Law and NYU Stern have coordinated their procedures and created a single on-line application process designed to simplify applying to the JD/MBA program.
+The NYU School of Law and NYU Stern have coordinated their procedures to simplify applying to the JD/MBA program.

 Applicants who wish to apply directly to the dual degree JD/MBA program should follow the procedures outlined below:

-- Complete the required on-line NYU Stern JD/MBA Supplemental Application including one additional letter of recommendation, by February 15
+- Complete the required on-line NYU Stern Dual Degree Application including one additional letter of recommendation, by February 15.

-Note: Applicants who wish to be considered for the following Law School Scholarship and Academic Scholars Programs should complete their applications by January 1 and should have a complete CAS report ready to be requested by our office no later than January 1: AnBryce Scholarship, ASPIRE Cybersecurity Scholarship, Furman Public Policy Scholarship, Latino Rights Scholarship, Mitchell Jacobson Leadership Program in Law & Business, and the Root-Tilden-Kern Public Interest Scholarship Program.
-Applicants who wish to be considered for the Furman Academic Scholarship should complete their applications by January 15 and should have a complete CAS report ready to be requested by our office no later than January 15.
+Applicants who wish to be considered for the following School of Law's programmatic scholarships are strongly encouraged to submit their JD application by he priority programmatic scholarship deadline of December 1, and no later than January 1.
+Applicants for programmatic scholarships are strongly encouraged to have a complete CAS report ready to be requested by the admissions office by December 1, and no later than January 1: AnBryce Scholarship, ASPIRE Scholarship, Furman Academic Scholarship, Furman Public Policy Scholarship, Latinx Rights Scholarship, Leadership Program in Law & Business or Law and Social Entrepreneurship, and the Root-Tilden-Kern Public Interest Scholarship Program.
+Applicants must take the LSAT or GRE no later than November.
 All applicants to NYU Stern are considered for merit-based scholarships, and all NYU School of Law applicants are considered for merit and need-based scholarships.

 Students who apply to Stern during their law school studies at NYU should do the following:

-- Complete and submit the required NYU Stern JD/MBA Supplemental Application by February 15
+- Complete and submit the required NYU Stern Dual Degree Application by January 15.

 - The Office of Academic Services will forward your documents to Stern.